HorizonVertical/.github/README.md

-# .github
+# ".github"
-repository for organization profile
+This repository is required for organization's profile.